Playing with Metaphors to Help You with Transformation

 For example, a metaphor from my own life and work has helped me better understand myself and the changes I have gone through.
 I majored in metallurgy in college and later took a job heading up an oil and gas company, so I’ve often thought about how the transformational process of turning organic matter into oil and refining it into gasoline relates to my own story of change.

-Oil was formed when organic matter—long-dead plants and animals—became crushed by layers upon layers of sediment that eventually turned into oil.
+Oil was formed when organic matter—long-dead plants and animals—became crushed by layers upon layers of sediment and eventually turned into oil.
 It can eventually make its way up toward the surface of the earth, making it easier to spot and access.
 Once it’s been drawn out of the earth, it can be refined through high temperatures, cooling, and various chemical processes to form gasoline and diesel oil, which fuels engines.

 Looking back on my journey from businessman to clinical psychologist to Jungian analyst and shamanic practitioner and finally, to a stage of life in which my focus is giving back in service to others, I’ve asked myself questions you might want to ask yourself, playing with this oil-and-gas metaphor: